 - The bid price for Bitcoin on exchange B is $35,000

-If you purchase Bitcoin at the ask price on exchange A, you can immediately sell it on exchange B for a $125 profit.
+If you purchase Bitcoin at the asking price on exchange A, you can immediately sell it on exchange B for a $125 profit.
 Note that you might not see such a big difference between the bid and ask price across markets.
-Instead, simple arbitrage opportunities often exist when prices differ only marginally, and when a large enough volume is traded, produce sizable profits for the trader.
+Instead, simple arbitrage opportunities often exist when prices differ only marginally and when a large enough volume is traded, producing sizable profits for the trader.

-A bit more complex of a trading method, triangular arbitrage involves identifying price discrepancies between three different assets which can be utilized to turn a profit.
-This requires making three trades between assets, which eventually produces a profit in the original asset held.
+A bit more complex a trading method, triangular arbitrage involves identifying price discrepancies between three different assets which can be utilized to turn a profit.
+This requires making three trades between assets, eventually producing a profit on the original asset.

 - 1 BTC → 45 BCH

 It’s important to note that this triangular arbitrage example may exist on one exchange but is more likely to be prevalent across multiple exchanges where price discrepancies are identified.